If you are passionate about making a difference to education and want to volunteer your expertise, then we'd love to hear from you.

 Above all else, you need to want to make a difference to our young people's lives.
 If you have experience of governance or education, that is useful, but not essential as full training and support is given.
 This will include in-house mentoring and support from the governing body members as well as access to external governor training.

 Please note that this is a strategic, rather than operational role, working within the parameters of the LGB and its Scheme of Delegation within the Trust.
 The Governing Body also consists of representatives from the staff and parents/carers.
 This ensures we have a wide range of skills and experiences.

 We would always encourage people wanting to make a difference by taking an active role in the governance of our school to get in touch.
-At this time, we are particularly keen to hear from people who have experience of health and social care, or mental healthcare.

 What are the benefits of being a governor?